RupeshKumar4511/DSA/README.md

 # Theta notation
-It is combination of both upper and lower bound of time complexity.
+It is average bound or we can say combination of both upper and lower bound of time complexity.

 # Little O notation :
 It is loose upper bound .